Tournament Rules

 - Total weight

-- Length (catch-photo-release)
+- Total Length (catch-photo-release)

 - Largest single fish

-- Official measuring devices/scales will be used.
+- Official measuring devices/scales must be used and provided by the participant.

 - All submissions must include TWO photographs: A picture of the contestant holding the fish, and a picture of the fish on the official measuring device.